 She doesn’t know who she is.
-She doesn’t know where she is, or why.
-All she knows when she wakes up in a ransacked cabin is that there are two men arguing over whether or not to kill her.
+She doesn’t know where she is or why.
+All she knows when she wakes up in a ransacked cabin is that two men are arguing over whether or not to kill her.
 And that she must run.

-Just like the main character you pretty much have no idea what exactly is going on in the first couple of chapters.
-But, for me, that’s what makes the book so suspenseful.
+Just like the main character, you have no idea what is going on in the first couple of chapters.
+But that’s what makes the story so suspenseful.

-I think April Henry has written the most terrifying scenario ever; Waking up with your mind blank, remembering nothing about yourself and hearing two men arguing about whether or not to kill you.
+I think April Henry has written the most terrifying scenario ever.
+Waking up with your mind blank, remembering nothing about yourself, and over-hearing two men arguing about whether or not to kill you.
 That just chills me to the bone.

-This story combines two thing that make this story even more interesting; dissociative amnesia and biological warfare.
+This story combines two subjects that make it stand out; dissociative amnesia and biological warfare.

-Dissociative amnesia occurs when a person blocks out certain information, usually associated with a stressful or traumatic event, leaving him or her unable to remember important personal information.
-The way I see it, it’s kind of like the brain in protecting itself by blocking the memory.
+Dissociative amnesia occurs when a person blocks out certain information, usually associated with a stressful or traumatic event, leaving them unable to remember important personal information.
+The way I see it, it’s like the brain is protecting itself by blocking the memory.

 Biological warfare is the deliberate spreading of disease amongst humans, animals, and plants, making people sick and/or die on purpose.